What is Cloud Computing?

 Types of cloud computing

 - General cloud

 In the public cloud, everything is stored and accessible on the Internet.
 This deployment system allows anyone with permission to access certain programs and resources.
 The most attractive part of the public cloud is that you do not own any components, be it hardware, software or applications.
 All components here are managed by suppliers.
 Amazon Web Services and Microsoft Azure are two examples of public clouds.

 A private cloud is only used by on-premise organizations or by organizations that can outsource to other cloud service providers.
 This infrastructure runs on a secure network, which means that only people on the network can access it.
 VMware cloud and AWS products are some examples of private clouds.

 Cloud computing, which includes public and private cloud computing, is probably the most interesting form of cloud computing.
 Organizations using a hybrid cloud may store some of their data on-premise and others in the cloud.
 The most famous example of an organization using a hybrid cloud is NASA.
 It uses private clouds to store sensitive data and open clouds to store and share data that the global public can view.

-Cloud categories are based on service models
+Cloud categories service models

 - IaaS (Infrastructure as a Service)